erinpicazo/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+API that creates a model of the window HTML which can then be manipulated with javascript.
+It serves as an intermediatry between the window object and the javascript one would like to use to manipulate stuff on the window object.

 2. What is an event?
+An event is a specific action that, most often, is triggered by the user

 3. What is an event listener?
+It is something that "listens" for the specific action described in the answer to question 2.
+It's added via the .addEventListener method

 4. Why would we convert a NodeList into an Array?
+NodeList doesn't have access to array methods.
+It's array-like but not an array

 5. What is a component?
+A component is the intertwined html/css/js that is used to make objects on the window smarter.

 ### Git Set up